Bed Frame Dimensions

 Why Bed Frame Dimensions Matter

-A bed frame does more than hold your mattress; it sets the tone for your entire bedroom.
-The right size ensures:
+A bed frame does more than support your mattress; it defines the room’s layout and flow.
+Selecting the appropriate size ensures:

 Mattress Size | Mattress Dimensions (inches) | Typical Bed Frame Dimensions (inches) |